 Movies & Films

-Botany of Desire: Look at the relationship between humans and domesticated plants.
+Botany of Desire (2009): Look at the relationship between humans and domesticated plants.
 This video is a great way to look at how plants have evolved due to human influences.
 Note: You will want to preview this movie to make sure all parts are appropriate for your class.

-Food for Thought Food for Life: We want our food fast, convenient, and cheap, but at what cost?
+Food for Thought, Food for Life (2015): We want our food fast, convenient, and cheap, but at what cost?
 This short film explains the downsides of current agribusiness practices, and also introduces us to farmers, chefs, researchers, educators, and advocates who are providing solutions.
-There is also a discussion guide containing thought provoking prompts and activities.